言行一致

 What does 言行一致 mean in English?

-言行一致 (yán xíng yī zhì) literally translates to “Words and actions consistent” and is used to express “Practice what you preach”.
+言行一致 (yán xíng yī zhì) literally translates to “Words and actions consistent” and is used to express “Practice what one preaches”.
 This Chinese idiom belongs to the Relationships & Character category.

 When is 言行一致 used?